jichu4n/bash-command-timer/README.md

 bash-command-timer
 ==================

-Simple Bash script for printing timing information for each command line executed.
+Bash extension for printing timing information for each command line executed.

 Usage